 Agricultural land in the Australian Capital Territory occupies 370 square kilometres, or about 15 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 1,510 square kilometres, or 64 per cent of the region.
 The most common land use by area is nature conservation, which occupies 1,350 square kilometres or 57 per cent of the Australian Capital Territory.

-Public administration and safety was the largest employment sector with 63,000 people, followed by professional, scientific and technical services with 26,500 people and health care and social assistance, with 22,300 people.
-Other important employment sectors in the region were education and training, retail trade and accommodation and food services The agriculture, forestry, and fishing sector employed 1,000 people, representing less than 1 per cent of the region's workforce.
+Public administration and safety was the largest employment sector with 60,100 people, followed by professional, scientific and technical services with 26,300 people and health care and social assistance with 23,100 people.
+Other important employment sectors in the region were education and training, accommodation and food services, and retail trade.
+The agriculture, forestry, and fishing sector employed 800 people, representing less than 1 per cent of the region's workforce.